 - a composite score on the SAT of 1110 (Evidence-based Reading and Writing + Mathematics = 1110 or higher) and a minimum score of 26 on Writing and Language Test on tests taken on or after 3/5/2016 (scores can be combined from two different score reports).

-Please use the matrix entitled "Graduate Admission Requirements" to identify the graduate admission requirements for each of the graduate programs in the School of Education.
+Please use the matrix entitled "Graduate Admission Requirements" to identify the graduate admission requirements for each of the graduate programs in the Education Department.

 Transfer of Credit

 A maximum of 6 credit hours of graduate credit from other accredited institutions taken prior to admission to graduate work at Saint Xavier University may be considered for acceptance for graduate program requirements.
-Students may obtain a petition for evaluation and transfer of graduate credit from the School of Education.
+Students may obtain a petition for evaluation and transfer of graduate credit from the Education Department.
 The request will be evaluated on the following:

 - level of the coursework,